mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_3_converted.md

 text:     Your General takes no damage until your next turn.

 name:     Cryoblade<br>
-text:     Deals double damage to and cannot be counter attacked by **Stunned** enemies.
+text:     Deals double damage to and cannot be counterattacked by **Stunned** enemies.

 name:     Crystal Arbiter<br>
 text:     This minion has +3⚔️ on your opponent's turn.